Aaron: Mormonism

 In the Church of Jesus Christ of Latter-day Saints, the Aaronic priesthood is the lesser order of priesthood under the higher order of the Melchizedek priesthood.
 Those ordained to this priesthood have the authority to act in God's name in certain responsibilities in the church such as the administration of the sacrament and baptism.

 In the Community of Christ, the Aaronic order of priesthood is regarded as an appendage to the Melchisedec order, and consists of the priesthood offices of deacon, teacher, and priest.
 While differing in responsibilities, these offices, along with those of the Melchisidec order, are regarded as equal before God.

 Islam

 Aaron (Arabic: هارون, Hārūn) is mentioned in the Quran as a prophet of God.
 The Quran praises Aaron repeatedly, calling him a "believing servant" as well as one who was "guided" and one of the "victors".
-Aaron is important in Islam for his role in the events of the Exodus, in which, according to the Quran and Islamic belief, he preached with his elder brother, Moses to the Pharaoh of the Exodus.
+The Quran additionally denies the role of Aaron in the creation of the golden calf, attributing the action to Samiri.
+Aaron is important in Islam for his role in the events of the Exodus, in which, according to the Quran and Islamic belief, he preached with his younger brother, Musa (Moses) to the Pharaoh of the Exodus.

 Aaron's significance in Islam, however, is not limited to his role as the helper of Moses.
 Islamic tradition also accords Aaron the role of a patriarch, as tradition records that the priestly descent came through Aaron's lineage, which included the entire House of Amran.